Selected Passages from Hungarian-Ottoman Wars

 The lands occupied by the “kuruc” troops of Thököly

-After the failure of Kara Mustafa’s campaign in Vienna in 1683, the Holy League counterattack could begin, and the liberation of the country began, which initially resulted in a permanent Turkish military presence in Transylvania.
-Apafi had already joined the Holy League by a secret treaty in early 1684, but the weakening Ottoman Empire and the Crimean Tatar auxiliaries were still a force that the principality could not have withstood.
+After the failure of Kara Mustafa’s campaign in Vienna in 1683, the Holy League counter-attack began, and the liberation of the country began, initially leading to a permanent Turkish military presence in Transylvania.
+Apafi had already joined the Holy League in a secret treaty in early 1684, but the weakening Ottoman Empire and the Crimean Tatar auxiliaries were still too much for the principality to withstand.

 Transylvania in 1662

-The recapture of Buda and the Christian victory at Nagyharsány in 1687 only caused the Porte such a loss that it had to relinquish Transylvania, where the troops of the general-in-chief Charles of Lotharingia marched later that year to request winter quarters, which the exhausted Prince of Transylvania could only redeem with two million Forints.
+The recapture of Buda and the Christian victory at Nagyharsány in 1687 cost the Porte so much that it was forced to abandon Transylvania, where the troops of Charles of Lotharingia marched later that year to demand winter quarters, which the exhausted Transylvania could only pay for with two million forints.

 Prince Apafi Mihály

-In Balázsfalva, Apafi concluded a treaty with Archduke Charles, on the basis of which the Habsburg Empire would recognize Transylvania’s independent statehood, and also guaranteed to prevent harassment and pillaging by the military on several points.
-In Vienna, however, this treaty was considered too advantageous for the existing situation, and in 1688 General Caraffa forced Apafi to sign a new treaty at Fogaras castle, in which he accepted the Emperor’s majesty and was forced to renounce his claim to retain an independent Hungarian state from the Habsburgs.
+In Balázsfalva, Apafi signed a treaty with Archduke Charles, according to which the Habsburg Empire would recognize the independent statehood of Transylvania, and also guaranteed to prevent harassment and plundering by the military in several points.
+In 1688, General Caraffa forced Apafi to sign a new treaty at Fogaras Castle, in which he accepted the Emperor’s majesty and had to renounce his claim to an independent Hungarian state from the Habsburgs.
+Emperor Leopold recognized the princedom of Apafi and his son and the right of Transylvania to choose its prince.

 The COA of the Transylvanian Principality

-Already after the death of the monarch, Leopold I (r.
-1657-1705) issued the Diploma Leopoldinum of 1690, which settled the situation of Transylvania within the Habsburg Empire, granting the principality an independent governorship, a Diet, and greater religious tolerance.
+After the death of the monarch, Leopold I (r.
+1657-1705) issued the Diploma Leopoldinum of 1690, which regulated the situation of Transylvania within the Habsburg Empire, granting the principality an independent governorship, a parliament, and greater religious tolerance (compared to the rest of the Empire).

 Fogaras castle